thomas6m/OpenShift-4.7.2/README.md

 oc get csr

-Keeping checking & approving the pending CSR.
+Keep checking & approving the pending CSR.
 Stop once all nodes( master & worker ) are in ready state.

 Wait till the console operator & other are fully up.